ColinJClemence/DataScienceStuff/curriculum/week-08/2.2-pc-lab-aws-s3-ec2-part-II/readme.md

 - **Instance**: virtual machine hosted in Amazon Cloud running the software we want
 - **Amazon Machine Image (AMI)**: a snapshot of a configured machine that we can use as starting point to boot an instance.
 We can also save a running instance to a new AMI so that in the future we can boot a new machine with identical configuration.
 - **SSH Key**: [pair of keys](https://en.wikipedia.org/wiki/Public-key_cryptography) necessary to connect to an instance remotely.
 The private key will be downloaded to our laptop, the matching public key will be automatically configured on the instance.
-    - Directions for moving your AWS key pair into .ssh directory
+    - You may get an error if the location of your ssh key is too restrictive or too open.
+Change the level of ownership:
     ```bash
-    mkdir -p ~/.ssh  # Only if .ssh/ does not exist
-    mv [downloaded key.pem location] ~/.ssh/
-    chmod 400 [key.pem]
+    chmod 600 [key.pem]
     ```

 The main conceptual shift from using a laptop to running an instance in the cloud is that we should __think of computing power as ephemeral.__ We can request computing power when we need it, do a calculation and dismiss that power as we are done.
 Input and output will not be stored on the machine, rather stored somewhere else in the cloud (hint: S3).
 In this sense, computing power is a commodity that we purchase and use in the amount and time that we need.

 Let's see how it works.

-1) Create a new account on AWS [here](https://aws.amazon.com/) or log in to an exsiting one
+1) Create a new account on AWS [here](https://aws.amazon.com/)

 It will ask you for contact information and credit card.
 Do not worry, most of the thing we will do are free for first time users and when we will use paying services it won't likely cost more than 10$.